 Leading today’s discussion is finance major Tom Conroy ’11, who is seated behind a Bloomberg terminal at one end of the table.
-Over the course of the semester, Conroy explains later, the group had set specific goals for itself in terms of portfolio diversification and the way money is allocated in the fund.
+Over the course of the semester, Conroy explained later, the group had set specific goals for itself in terms of portfolio diversification and the way money is allocated in the fund.
 It was clear that to meet those goals some of the fund’s stocks were going to have to be sold off.
-Conroy thinks he has found the perfect candidate—Alcoa, an aluminum production company—and is presenting his findings to his classmates.
+Conroy thought he had found the perfect candidate—Alcoa, an aluminum production company—and today was presenting his findings to classmates.

 “Alcoa has been crushed recently,” Conroy announces to the group.
 He presents an overview of the company’s financials, and explains how the recession coupled with a recent decision by the European Union has had a negative impact on Alcoa’s business outlook.
 He then arrives at a key point: the group owns 400 shares of Alcoa, he says, which as of that day are trading at $10.91 per share less than what they had been purchased at.
 “The price won’t rebound to what we bought it at and we’re getting virtually no dividend here,” Conroy says.
 “We can hold the stock and hope, or we can find better uses for the money we have tied up here.”

 When he opens the floor to discussion, his classmates pepper him with questions.
 How has the price of aluminum fared overall?
 What do Alcoa’s quarterlies look like over the last few years?
-Who is buying Alcoa’s products, and what’s the outlook like for that industry?
-Using the Bloomberg terminal, Conroy pulls up real-time financial data on the room’s overhead screen to answer these and other queries the group puts forth.
-The students examine, digest, and discuss the numbers they see—then fire more questions at Conroy.
+Who is buying Alcoa’s products, and what’s the outlook like for those industries?
+Using the Bloomberg terminal, Conroy pulls up real-time financial data, which is projected on the room’s overhead screen, and answers these and other queries the group puts forth.
+The students examine, digest, and discuss the figures they see—then fire more questions at Conroy.
 The conversation is fast-paced, free flowing, and anything but linear.
-Yet if someone were simply listening in with no idea who was talking, they would be hard pressed to tell that they were hearing a group of undergraduate business students in a classroom setting and not professional fund managers in the boardroom of some financial services company.
+Yet if passersby were to stop and listen in in with no idea as to who was talking, they would be hard pressed to tell it was a group of undergraduate business students they were hearing and not professional fund managers in the boardroom of some financial services company.

 That is exactly the experience the SIF class is intended to provide.
 The course gives students the chance to make actual investment decisions involving real money—in this case, as managers of an investment fund that was worth more than $170,000 at press time.
 The students make all of the buy and sell, asset-allocation, and risk-management decisions in an effort to maximize the fund’s returns.